rust-lang/rfcs/text/0000-target-tier-policy.md

   For example, if Rust relies on a specific code generation feature to support a memory safety property, the code generation for the target should support that feature.
-If this requirement does not hold, the target must clearly and prominently document any such limitations, such as via a failing test in the testsuite and/or a footnote in the target tier list, and the Rust compiler team must be satisfied with the balance between these limitations and the difficulty of implementing the necessary features.
+If this requirement does not hold, the target must clearly and prominently document any such limitations as part of the target's entry in the target tier list, and ideally also via a via a failing test in the testsuite.
+The Rust compiler team must be satisfied with the balance between these limitations and the difficulty of implementing the necessary features.
 - If the target supports C code, the new Rust target should support the C calling convention for the platform via `extern "C"`.
 The C calling convention does not need to be the default Rust calling convention for the